Managerialism: Perspectives on managerialism

 Compare what the historian James Hoopes wrote (2003):

 "[...] the main genesis of managerialism lay in the human relations movement that took root at the Harvard Business School in the 1920s and 1930s under the guiding hand of Professor Elton Mayo.
 Mayo, an immigrant from Australia, saw democracy as divisive and lacking in community spirit.
 He looked to corporate managers to restore the social harmony that he believed the uprooting experiences of immigration and industrialization had destroyed and that democracy was incapable of repairing."

-Managerialist Ideology
+Managerialist ideology

-The managerialist society is not one which responds to the needs, desires, and wishes of a majority of its citizens, but one which is influenced by organizations.
 The managerialist society responds to the managements of various organizations in relation to their transactions with each other.
 The needs, desires and wishes of the individual are heard through their membership of an organization.
 Furthermore, managerialism is both a process and a substantive ideology.
 Managerialism says that the fundamental social units are not individuals, as capitalism would declare, but rather that the fundamental social units are organizations.
 Ultimately, managerialism specifically denies that the fundamental nature of society is an aggregation of individuals.

 Instead, managerialism sees the core building-block of contemporary society as the modern business company or corporation.
 To further business, companies, and corporations is the ideological goal of managerialism.
-How managerialism functions as such an ideology has been perfectly expressed by one of managerialism's main ideological flagships – the Harvard Business Review - when the HBR former editor Joan Magretta (2012: 80-81) made the following stunning revelation:[i] Business executives are society's leading champions of free markets and competition, words that, for them, evoke a world view and value system that rewards good ideas and hard work, and that fosters innovation and meritocracy.
-Truth be told, the competition every manager longs for is a lot closer to Microsoft's end of the spectrum than it is to the dairy farmers'.
-All the talk about the virtues of competition notwithstanding, the aim of business strategy is to move an enterprise away from perfect competition and in the direction of monopoly.
+How managerialism functions as such an ideology has been expressed by one of managerialism's main ideological flagships – the Harvard Business Review – when former editor Joan Magretta made the following revelation:

-[i] Magretta, J. 2012.
-What Management Is: How it works and why it's everyone's business, London: Profile.